Please share with your friends!

 - So far, in violins, I have mostly made 4/4 size instruments, but I have a mold for a ¾ size, and have made one very nice instrument from it.
 I intend to make at least a few fractional sized instruments, as demand exists.

 - In violas, I have made 14”, 14-7/8”, 15-3/4”, 16”, 16-1/4” & 16-1/2” instruments.
 Unless someone specifically orders one smaller or larger, that is probably as far as I would go.
-Big violas are easy to make and they sound wonderful, but very few can play them.
-Smaller violas are difficult.
+Big violas are fun to make and they sound wonderful, but very few people can comfortably play them.
+Smaller violas are difficult for most makers.
 I can make a very good 14” viola, but have never tried a smaller one.